phunka/ioe/README.md

 # ioe

-Data of different IOE entrance results
+This repository contains IOE entrance results data in CSV format

+## Currenlty Available Data
+Currently, we have data of following years.
+- 2071
+- 2072